 Help put hope in their hands

 Students act out real-world situations and take on roles of different characters.
 This is a hands-on, technology-free activity that The Andrew Effect is bringing to local school districts.
-Launched in January 2025 with Seneca Valley School District, Guided Dramatic Play is now provided to their extended-day kindergarten students.
-In dramatic play, a teacher gives prompts to students including a job for the day and scenarios where the children can role play with their classmates.
+In Structured Dramatic Play, a teacher gives prompts to students including a job for the day and scenarios where the children can role play with their classmates.
 Scenarios include bank, car repair shop, home, hair salon, diner, creator space, construction site, weather station and dentist office.
 Studies show that dramatic play fosters crucial life skills as well as social, emotional, and cognitive development.
 Children learn about career opportunities while developing vocabulary, reading and math skills.

 “My students absolutely love the dramatic play centers.
 So far, we have utilized the home center and the Park Diner.
 When the students were using the home center, they used their imaginations to play out scenarios from their homes.
 They cooked, cleaned, and everything in between.
 They used their social skills to communicate and make connections to the real world.
 Now, they are pretending to work at a diner.
 They love putting on the aprons provided in this center.
 They use writing to write orders and checks for one another.
 They are intrigued by the variety of foods within the center.
 Again, the students are experiencing real world connections as they pretend to be servers and cashiers.
 I am extremely grateful for the time and effort the Andrew Effect has put forth to bring these centers to fruition.
 My students and I enjoy these centers every single day.
 I have been instructed on how to clean and have been served many delicious meals.
 We are excited to transition to the Car Care center soon!”